 what to expect

-Some ways you might see children playing and learning in Gardens include:
+Some ways you might see children playing and learning in Gardens:

 - pretend play scenarios such as animal families or role play with puppets